Gloria.tv: Controversy

-According to Spiegel Online, "Gloria.tv is a kind of YouTube for Catholic radicals...But instead of the "Good News", the site mainly spreads hatred.
-Hatred of homosexuals, hatred of abortion advocates, and hatred of Christian reformers."
-Viennese lawyer Georg Bürstmayr comments: "If gloria.tv were established as a company in the EU, I think the portal would have been shut down long ago."
+According to Spiegel Online: " 'Gloria.tv' is a kind of YouTube for Catholic radicals...
+But, instead of the "Good News", the site mainly spreads hatred.
+Hatred of homosexuals, hatred of abortion advocates and hatred of Christian reformers."
+Viennese lawyer Georg Bürstmayr comments: "If 'gloria.tv' were established as a company in the E.U., I think the portal would have been shut down long ago."

 According to a 2013 statement by the website, the website receives about 2 million visits each month and contained 400,000 media files.